biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 4th Place

-Church:	First A/G, Dickson, TN
+* **Church**: First A/G, Dickson, TN
-Coach:	Debra Bardin
+* **Coach**: Debra Bardin
+* **Team**:
-Team:	Angelina Bardin
+    * Angelina Bardin
-Christen Willis
+    * Christen Willis
-Follow this team's round robin
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to Faith A/G, Orlando, FL 30 to 145
+  * Round 2: Lost to First Pentecostal A/G, Ottumwa, IA 30 to 150
+  * Round 3: Lost to Braeswood A/G, Houston, TX 40 to 210
+  * Round 4: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO -15 to 120
+  * Round 5: Lost to First A/G, Helena, MT 50 to 160
+  * Round 6: Lost to Calvary A/G, Toledo, OH 0 to 245
+  * Round 7: Lost to First A/G, Elkton, MD 5 to 210
 * **Round Robin**:
-Round 1: Won against Oceanway A/G, Jacksonville, FL 70 to -15
+  * Round 1: Won against Oceanway A/G, Jacksonville, FL 70 to -15
-Round 2: Lost to First A/G, Lexington, NC 30 to 80
+  * Round 2: Lost to First A/G, Lexington, NC 30 to 80
-Round 3: Lost to First A/G, Elkton, MD 50 to 235
+  * Round 3: Lost to First A/G, Elkton, MD 50 to 235
-Round 4: Lost to First A/G, New Philadelphia, OH -10 to 145
+  * Round 4: Lost to First A/G, New Philadelphia, OH -10 to 145
-Round 5: Won against First Pentecostal A/G, Ottumwa, IA 70 to 45
+  * Round 5: Won against First Pentecostal A/G, Ottumwa, IA 70 to 45
-Round 6: Lost to Watford City A/G, Watford City, ND 70 to 90
+  * Round 6: Lost to Watford City A/G, Watford City, ND 70 to 90
-Round 7: Lost to First A/G #2, Lexington, KY -5 to 180
+  * Round 7: Lost to First A/G #2, Lexington, KY -5 to 180
-Round 8: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 15 to 80 Round 9: Lost to Grace A/G, Syracuse, NY -5 to 210 Round 10: Lost to Harvest A/G, Fort Worth, TX 40 to 200 Round 11: Lost to First A/G, Montgomery, AL -15 to 35 Round 12: Lost to Orange County Worship Center, Santa Ana, CA 20 to 180 Round 13: Lost to Calvary A/G, Elkhart, IN 25 to 90 Round 14: Lost to James River, "Light", Ozark, MO 100 to 115 Round 15: Won against New Life A/G, Ellendale, ND 30 to 20 Round 16: Won against Evangel A/G, Eau Claire, WI 35 to 30 Round 17: Lost to Grace A/G, Spring City, PA 10 to 250
+  * Round 8: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 15 to 80
+  * Round 9: Lost to Grace A/G, Syracuse, NY -5 to 210
+  * Round 10: Lost to Harvest A/G, Fort Worth, TX 40 to 200
+  * Round 11: Lost to First A/G, Montgomery, AL -15 to 35
+  * Round 12: Lost to Orange County Worship Center, Santa Ana, CA 20 to 180
+  * Round 13: Lost to Calvary A/G, Elkhart, IN 25 to 90
+  * Round 14: Lost to James River, "Light", Ozark, MO 100 to 115
+  * Round 15: Won against New Life A/G, Ellendale, ND 30 to 20
+  * Round 16: Won against Evangel A/G, Eau Claire, WI 35 to 30
+  * Round 17: Lost to Grace A/G, Spring City, PA 10 to 250
-Round 18: Lost to Kennebunk Christian A/G, Kennebunk, ME 40 to 135
+  * Round 18: Lost to Kennebunk Christian A/G, Kennebunk, ME 40 to 135
-Round 19: Lost to First A/G, Helena, MT 60 to 195
+  * Round 19: Lost to First A/G, Helena, MT 60 to 195
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}